The long exact sequence of homotopy $n$-groups: Abstract

 that is $n$-exact at $\trunc{n-1}{E}$.
 We explain how the indexing makes sense when interpreted in terms of $n$-groups, and we compare our definition to the existing definitions of an exact sequence of $n$-groups for $n=1,2$.
-In conclusion, we obtain the long $n$-exact sequence of homotopy $n$-groups of a fiber sequence.
+As the main application, we obtain the long $n$-exact sequence of homotopy $n$-groups of a fiber sequence.